ubccr/ccrdocs/pages/hpc/login.md

   allocation to HPC resources.
 For more information see our [getting access](../getting-access.md) guide.
 - [An SSH Key added to your account](#generate-new-ssh-key)
 - An SSH client.
 Windows users we recommend using [Git Bash](https://gitforwindows.org/)
+- An SSH client.
+Linux & MacOS include a terminal app.
+For Windows users, we recommend using [Git Bash](https://gitforwindows.org/)

 !!!
 Warning "VPN Required"
     Access to CCR login nodes is restricted to UB and Roswell Park networks